top of page

 Marie is Audio Description Excellence Lead at Red Bee Media and joins us to talk about the way live description is developing for destination TV shows such as Strictly Come Dancing and Eurovision.
 She will give an insight into training, overarching editorial strategy and how AD is evolving within TV.

-AD Soup - Wednesday 1 July, 7.00 – 8.00pm (Rescheduled event)
+AD Soup - Wednesday 1 July, 7.00 – 8.00pm (Rescheduled event from May)

 Pre-recorded Audio Description with Dan Parr